 Input data sources may include tracking data, aerial and boat surveys, maps and area descriptions in published studies, scientifically documented local and traditional knowledge, and personal communications with experts.
 Omission from the database does not necessarily indicate that an area is not used or is considered unimportant; additional field data collection from the area or other research could reveal ecological patterns that were not apparent in our data gathering and analysis.

-We completed a number of steps to update these spatial data:
+We completed a number of steps to update the previous spatial databases:

-We extensively reviewed and updated data internally, with local people, marine scientists, and government agency staff.
+- We extensively reviewed and updated data internally, with marine scientists, area experts, and government agency staff.

 - We collected new spatial information from recent publications.

 - We refined existing spatial boundaries based on the best available data and studies.